crispab/crisp-dna/_docs/economic-model.md

 Suppose Sandy is a Product Space consultant, and her current client is HappyClient1.
 Sandy's consulting fee is $150 per hour.
 And suppose the current Product Space fee is 10% of Sandy's billables + $200/month.

 1. During January, Sandy does 100 hours of work for HappyClient1.
-2. At the end of January, Sandy adds one row to the invoicing spreadsheet (a single shared Google doc for everyone at Product Space), noting that HappyClient1 should be invoiced $10,000 for January.
+2. At the end of January, she adds one row to the invoicing spreadsheet (a single shared Google doc for everyone at Product Space), noting that HappyClient1 should be invoiced $10,000 for January.
 3. The office team sends a $10,000 invoice from Product Space to HappyClient1, for Sandy's services.
 4. Sandy sends a $9,000 invoice from her personal company to Product Space ($10,000 minus the 10% Product Space "members fee").